aaronmams/jekyll-now/_posts/2016-9-30-average-treatment-effects.md

 ```

-Step 4C: inspect the covariate balance using average absolute standardized difference....I plan to add this a little later....for now have a look at Simon Ejdemyr's PSM tutorial: http://stanford.edu/~ejdemyr/r-tutorials-archive/tutorial8.html
+Step 4C: inspect the covariate balance using average absolute standardized difference....I plan to add this a little later....for now have a look at [Simon Ejdemyr's PSM tutorial](http://stanford.edu/~ejdemyr/r-tutorials-archive/tutorial8.html).

 Step 5: Finally, to get the average treatment effect from our PSM set-up, we compare the grouped means in the matched sample: